DanThomson/DanThomson.github.io/init_github_pages_with_jekyll.md

 ## **NOTE!** The directions linked in the GitHub documentation are missing a step
 [More Complete Directions](https://jekyllrb.com/docs/)

-The warning at the bottom are particularly important.
+The warning at the bottom of "More Complete Directions" is particularly important.
-"""
-If you are using Ruby version 3.0.0 or higher, step 5 may fail.
+> If you are using Ruby version 3.0.0 or higher, step 5 may fail.
 You may fix it by adding `webrick` to your dependencies: `bundle add webrick`
-"""

 ## Github recommends putting your page source in a separate branch